 “When We’re High” can be super fun to perform live, because I feel like people really move during it.
 I feel like it’s almost like a play where it has several different scenes and it’s super dramatic, but in a fun loving way.

 Fast forward one year, to April 2018, and we’re looking at LP and the band seated in the most beautiful evening set-up, illuminated by blue fairy lights.
 And the spectacle that takes place right after you press play is nothing short of perfection.
 The song has visibly gone a long way over the past year and was served to the lucky Sofar audience as well-mastered as it gets – with LP gently, but decidedly, taking them through a story of love, love, and love, in all its different moments and shapes.
 We’re not sure how to go about describing it, but sometimes LP does something very unexpected to a song that already has some definite vibe kind of assigned, and manages to turn it all around.
 The regular “When We’re High” seems to have, more often than not, this strong, seductive, playful effect on the audience.
 But last April in LA, the equilibrium of the performance was shifted in favor of storytelling.
-We are tempted to call it The Bougainvillea Flowers Effect, if only it weren’t something that we made up just now, basing it on our impressions from the concert in Gardone Riviera.
+We are tempted to call it The Bougainvillea Flowers Effect, if only it weren’t something that we made up just now, basing it on our Gardone Riviera show impressions.
 Maybe it’s the forthcoming Italian shows’ tension that’s got into our blood already, although it’s still one week away.
 It’s all about what we are left with when LP decides to downplay the performance and highlight the story.
 There is something… particular to how LP tells it, sings it there.
 And the instruments bring a spellbound background to it, sounding distinct and really beautiful.
 The soft beats of Eli’s cajon, the cool bass line, the delicate ukulele, and this little something of the gypsy romanticism to the guitar line and LP’s swirling vocals.
 So fine.

 Interestingly, even when LP talks about “When We’re High,” she usually mentions this duality that likely makes it such an excellent song.
 First, the duality of how she sees the song herself: